 Getting a Job

-A student's primary resource in finding a work-study job is the Work-Study Jobs section of the Work-Study website.
-The student can search for both on- and off-campus jobs.
-On-campus jobs are searchable either by department or by job title.
-Off-campus jobs are searchable by organization.
-Each job lists the department, job title, a brief description, a list of desired qualifications, the pay rate, and contact information.
-When a student finds a job listing of interest, he or she should call or email the contact person listed and arrange for an interview.
-If the interview is successful, the student may be hired for the position.
-If the student is not hired, he or she should continue calling employers or ask for assistance from the Financial Aid Office staff.
+The primary resource for finding work-study jobs is the Work-Study Jobs section of the Work-Study website.
+Students can search for both on- and off-campus jobs.
+Job listings include the department, job title, a brief description, a list of desired qualifications, the pay rate, and contact information.
+When a student finds a job listing of interest, he or she should call or email the contact person listed to arrange an interview.
+If the interview is successful, the student may be offered the position.
+If the student is not hired, he or she may continue calling employers, or ask for assistance from the Work Study Coordinator or the Financial Aid Office staff.

 Once a Student is Hired

 When a student is hired, the supervisor should complete a Work-Study Authorization Form.
 The student will return this form to the Student Financial Aid Office Work Study Coordinator.
 At this time the onboarding process through the College’s Human Resource Office can begin.

 - Sign Offer Letter (will receive an email to sign from firstname.lastname@example.org)

 - Fill Out Background Check Consent Form from Applicant Insight (will receive an email)

 After a clear background check is returned and the offer letter is signed, the applicant is moved to “Hire Approved” and launched in our onboarding system, Avature.
 Then, an employee will receive emails from Avature to complete the following onboarding tasks: